Mosazghi/os/ch1/README.md

 ![](assets/write-back.png)
-With write-back caching, we have to check whether the cache block (cache line) we want to write to is dirty, i.e. contains data that has not been written to the next level data storage (RAM or a slower cache level) yet.
+With write-back caching, we have to check whether the cache block (cache line) we want to write to is dirty.
 This applies to both read and write requests.
 Write through caching is the simplest and safest (since caching will only contain a copy of data that exists elsewhere), but if we want the system to give good performance for write requests (which we in most cases do), then we must use write-back caching